arsalan-akhtar/sisl-GUI/README.md

 How to install it
 ----

-You can run the install.sh script (`sh install.sh`), or you can follow this guide to install it step by step and understand what are the requirements.
+You can run the install.sh script (`. install.sh`), or you can follow this guide to install it step by step and understand what are the requirements.

 ### Package requirements

 There are some packages that need to be installed before installing sisl.